-Harmony Hammond featured in the group exhibition About Face: Stonewall, Revolt, and the New Queer at Wrightwood 659, Chicago.
+Harmony Hammond included in About Face: Stonewall, Revolt and New Queer Art, curated by Jonathan David Katz, at Wrightwood 659, Chicago, IL.

 The institution's press release follows: